microsoftgraph/msgraph-sample-rubyrailsapp/Demos/02-arp-app/README.md

-# Create an Azure AD web application with the Application Registration Portal
+# Register a web application with the Application Registration Portal

-In this demo, you will create a new Azure AD web application using the Application Registry Portal (ARP).
+In this demo, you will create a new Azure AD web application registration using the Application Registry Portal (ARP).

 1. Open a browser and navigate to the [Application Registry Portal](https://apps.dev.microsoft.com).
 Login using a **personal account** (aka: Microsoft Account) or **Work or School Account**.